Thomas Jefferson and education: Views on textbooks

 Jefferson was not opposed to textbooks, and believed that in most cases an individual professor, not school trustees, should be the one to choose which particular texts should be used in that professor's course.
 One exception would be a case in which a professor desired to teach using a text that advocated federalism.
 In such a case, Jefferson believed the trustees would be justified in overruling the professor in order "to guard against such principles being disseminated among our youth."

-Views on professors

-Jefferson was in favor of students learning from professors, and believed that professors should have "the talent of communicating...knowledge with facility".
-In addition, Jefferson believed that professors should have a knowledge not just of their own profession, but "should be otherwise well-educated as to the sciences generally; able to converse understandingly with the scientific men with whom he is associated, and to assist in the councils of the faculty on any subject of science on which they may have occasion to deliberate."
-A professor not so educated would "incur...contempt, and bring disreputation on the institution."
-Jefferson was also in favor of selecting professors based on their political leanings.